joshsoftware/minion-api/readme.md

 + [ref/rails](ref/rails) is a sample Rails app with Grape API set up, server name creation and user registration features.
++ [ref/rethinkdb_stream](ref/rethinkdb_stream) is a sample app showing how to subscribe for changes from RethinkDB and how to _make_ those changes.
+Bundle install, then create the `minion` RethinkDB database, and the `commands` table, then create a command (do this using the RethinkDB data explorer).
+Then run server.rb and in another tab run agent.rb to simulate an agent update to the server.
+You'll see RethinkDB stream new output to your terminal every time you run agent.rb.

 ## API FUNCTIONS